covid info hub

 • returning from a home where there has been someone determined positive for COVID.

 In some situations, your child may need a COVID test to be in class if they have COVID-like symptoms.
-The Project School cannot promise that the testing can take place on-site due to current supplies, and therefore families may have to pursue other options (home testing, local provider, clinic, etc.).
+The Project School cannot promise that the testing can take place on-site due to current supplies, and therefore families may have to pursue other options (home testing, local provider, clinic, etc.) before their child may return to class.
 These situations will be dealt with on a case-by-case basis.

 Communications

-Positive TPS cases – both students and staff – are posted to our COVID dashboard if the individual diagnosed had been present at school during days when they could have been contagious prior to the diagnosis.
-If an individual has been absent from the school for more days than they may have been contagious (based on current CDC guidance), they are not added to the dashboard, and communications are not sent to classroom families.
+Positive TPS cases – both students and staff – will continue to be posted to our COVID Dashboard if the individual diagnosed had been present at school during days when they could have been contagious prior to the diagnosis.
+If an individual has been absent from the school for more days than they may have been contagious (based on current CDC guidance), they will not be added to the dashboard.

 Possible Future Protocol Changes